Principal Human Relations Analyst

 - Provide orientation for new employees on City operations and a variety of human resources, retirement and benefit programs.

 - Provide career advice and counseling to individuals and groups.

-- Fundamental principles and practices of public human resources management including recruitment, selection, classification, salary, career development, equal opportunity, benefit, and retirement programs.
+- Fundamental principles and practices of public human resources management including practices, methods, and techniques related to one or more of the program areas of recruitment, selection, classification, salary, payroll administration, career development, equal opportunity, benefit and leaves management, labor relations, and retirement programs.

 - Public agency administration.

-- Federal, State and local laws and regulations relating to human resources management.
+- Federal, State and local laws and regulations relating to human resources and payroll management.

 - Principles of organization and management.

-- Principles of employee supervision, career development and training.
+- Principles of employee supervision, career development techniques, methods, and training.

 - Modern methods of records management.